jjti/ttfields-workflow/README.md

 An SPM8 toolbox for automating MRIs to FEA models for TTFields

 ### Installation and use
-Download the repo as a zip file and unzip into SPM8/toolbox Add the SPM8 path (addpath)
+1. Download the repo as a zip file and unzip into SPM8/toolbox (or elsewhere)
-TTFs is the primary function (triggers a prompt for selecting the DICOM directory to segment)
+2. Rename to TTFields-Workflow (removing the branch name from the folder)
+3. Within MATLAB, add the SPM8 path if it has not been already; eg: "addpath('E:\spm8')"
+4. Add the path and subpaths of TTFields-Workflow; eg: "addpath(genpath('E:\spm8\toolbox\TTfields-Workflow'))"
+5. Type and enter "TTFs" in the MATLAB console
+6. Within the prompt, navigator to a DICOM directory for segmentation and select all images; ctrl-A then Enter

 ### Optional function calls
 pyScanIPScript and batScript, uncommented, can be used to generate ScanIP post-processing and initialization scripts, respectively